How Much Does an LLC Cost in Minnesota (Pricing Breakdown)

-Legal documentation must be submitted to the state of Minnesota along with filing costs when establishing an LLC in this state.
+You must submit legal documentation to the state of Minnesota along with filing costs when establishing a Minnesota LLC.

-This post gives a complete overview of the probable startup costs for an LLC in Minnesota and any additional charges you could incur when running this business structure.
+Together with business experts in the state, we’ll provide a complete overview of the startup costs for an LLC in Minnesota and any additional charges you could incur when running this business structure.

 Quick Summary

-An LLC in Minnesota costs $135 to file the Articles of Organization by mail and $155 if done in person or online through the Secretary of State's website.
+- An LLC in Minnesota costs $135 to file the Articles of Organization by mail and $155 if done online or in person.

 Learn more about how long does it take to process an LLC in Minnesota.